jingzhian/mkdocs-md-notes/docs/dermatology.md

   - Male >>> female

 #### Basal Cell Carcinoma
+Slow-growing, flesh-colored, translucent nodule on sun-exposed skin.

 Most common malignant tumour of the skin.
-Early tumours are small, translucent or pearly, with raised and rounded areas covered by thin epidermis through which a few dilated superficial vessels show.
-Uneven pigment is seen.
+Risk factors include fair skin and a history of heavy sun exposure.
+- Nodular BCC, which represents up to 80% of cases, is characterized by a pearly or translucent nodule covered by thin epidermis, with an elevated or rolled border and central telangiectasias.

-Other presentations
+- Other presentations
+  - Plaque like
-A keratotic slightly indurated area, or a small superficial ulcer.
+  - A keratotic slightly indurated area, or a small superficial ulcer.
-Can enlarge and ulcerate causing morbidity, especially around the eyes, nose or ears.
-May invade into the bones of the face and skull Usually occurs usually on the head and neck, especially upper central part of the face Slow growing
-Rarely metastasizes
+  - Persistent open sore that bleeds, oozes, or crusts
+  - Reddish patch or irritated area (superficial BCC)
+  - Elevated or rolled border with central ulceration
+  - Pale scar-like area with poorly defined borders

 ![basal cell carcinoma](figures/skin-basal-cell-carcinoma.jpg)
--   Basal cell carcinomas may be pearly plaque-like or nodular with a waxy, translucent appearance, often with ulceration and/or telangiectasia

 -   Usually there is no associated itching or change in skin color.
 -   Basal cell carcinoma is common on the face and on other exposed skin surfaces but may occur anywhere.
 -   Comprising 60 percent of primary skin cancers, basal cell carcinomas are typically slow-growing lesions that invade local tissues but rarely metastasize.
+    - Can enlarge and ulcerate causing morbidity, especially around the eyes, nose or ears.
+    - The cancer usually remains local and only rarely spreads to distant parts of the body, but it may continue to grow and invade nearby tissues and structures, including the nerves, bones, and brain.
--   A long history of sun exposure is a risk factor for basal cell carcinoma.
+-   A long history of sun exposure is a risk factor for basal cell carcinoma: usually occurs usually on the head and neck, especially upper central part of the face

 **Diagnosis**
 - Excisional biopsy with narrow margin

+**Differentials**
+- SCC occurs more commonly among immunosuppressed patients and more commonly on the extremities, and it is more likely to cause neural invasion.

 **Treatment**
-Factors to consider are the histologic subtype, size and location and whether any concommitant and relevant medical issues are present.
+The treatment of BCC varies, depending on the histologic subtype, size, depth, and location of the cancer, as well as the presence of any concommitant and relevant medical issues.
-1. Standard excision with margins
-2. Micrographic Surgery
-3. Radiotherapy
-4. Liquid nitrogen
-5. Curettage
-6. Topical agents eg. 5-Fluorouracil, imiquimod
+- Low-risk lesions on the trunk or extremities can be managed with electrodessication and curettage (ED&C).
+However, ED&C is not recommended for higher-risk lesions or for BCC on the face, where the resulting scarring and hypopigmentation are undesirable.
+-  Nodular BCC on the trunk or extremities may be easily managed with standard **surgical excisional biopsy with narrow margins**, typically with 3-5 mm margins.
+   -  Excision with narrow margins carries a low (<5%) risk of recurrence while avoiding the sacrifice of large amounts of normal tissue and minimizing the risk of wound complications.
+- Mohs surgery is characterized by sequential removal of thin skin layers with microscopic inspection to confirm that the margins have been cleared of malignant tissue.
+This technique currently has the highest cure rate for BCC and provides the least disruption to surrounding tissues, making it ideal for delicate or cosmetically sensitive areas (eg, perioral region, nose, lips, ears).
+- Other methods:
+   -  Radiation therapy is occasionally used to treat BCC in patients who are unable to undergo surgical excision.
+It is otherwise not considered first-line management.
+   -  Systemic chemotherapy is used in patients with widely metastatic BCC.
+However, this occurrence is rare and few patients with BCC require systemic treatment.
+   -  Low-risk superficial BCC may be managed with topical therapy using either 5-fluorouracil or imiquimod.
+   -  Topical salicylic acid is useful for treating common warts and many other benign conditions (eg, acne, psoriasis, corns/calluses).
+It is occasionally considered in combination with topical fluorouracil for low-risk BCC but has a higher risk of recurrence; excision is generally preferable for definitive management.

 #### Squamous Cell Carcinoma
 Second most common skin cancer